Concepts

 -

-Loki: platform logs are exported to Cloud-Temple S3 storage (et intégrés dans Grafana).
+Loki: Platform logs are exported to Cloud-Temple S3 storage (and integrated into Grafana).

 -